Chris Barnes (musician): Cannibal Corpse

-1988–1995: Cannibal Corpse
+After Tirant Sin, Barnes co-founded Cannibal Corpse.
 Barnes wrote all of the lyrics on the albums Butchered at Birth, Tomb of the Mutilated, and The Bleeding and wrote the lyrics on Eaten Back to Life with the rest of the band helping.

-Barnes left Cannibal Corpse in 1995 because of personal differences with the rest of the band.
+The band relocated to Tampa, Florida in 1995.
+Barnes stated in a 2025 interview that the move was ratified without his knowledge, and he was not given a say in the decision.

+Barnes became notorious for his explicitly violent lyrics.
+He said, "I was always interested in horror and stuff like that, and gore, and I read a lot of the stuff on serial killings."

+Barnes left Cannibal Corpse in 1995 during the recording sessions for Vile due to creative and personal differences with the rest of the band.
+He said, "I just didn't like being around them, because I was being ridiculed, and I just didn't feel comfortable being in the same room with people that weren't very nice to me personally.
+And I was part of that too, so we had all of our own type of differences, personally, and I don't think it was gonna be able to be worked out.
+You know, mutual respect goes a far way when it comes to being in close quarters with people."
 His final vocal recordings with the band were for the "Created to Kill" sessions which were later re-recorded by his replacement George Fisher for the Vile album.
 The "Created to Kill" demo featuring Barnes was eventually released as part of the 15 Year Killing Spree box set released in 2003.

-He was then able to devote his full attention to the band Six Feet Under, which had been his side project since 1993.
-Barnes has commented that he is "very proud of what I've done with them".

-"Being booted out of Cannibal Corpse was pretty memorable but in a good way.
+He later said, "being booted out of Cannibal Corpse was pretty memorable but in a good way.
 I didn't feel I was able to write the way I wanted to so it was a good transition for me."